For Immediate Release

 Data Comm helps airlines stay on schedule, helps deliver packages on time, and helps passengers get off the tarmac, into the air, and to their destinations more quickly.

-Data Comm is now operational at the 57 air traffic control towers listed below.
+Data Comm is now operational at the 62 air traffic control towers listed below.
 Its rollout of Tower Services was under budget and more than two-and-a-half years ahead of schedule.
-That budget savings enabled the FAA to deploy Data Comm at seven more airports.
+That budget savings enabled the FAA to deploy Data Comm at seven more airports than originally baselined.
 We also are in the process of implementing Data Comm in high altitude airspace, and have started key site testing at Indianapolis, Kansas City, and Memphis.
 The program plans to have the service deployed to all 20 Centers by the end of 2019.

 New York John F. Kennedy